-Having put together the antennas, receivers, Raspberry Pis and processing software, the finishing touch for the Plane/Sailing project is the web interface by which the data is displayed to the end user.
+Having put together the full set of server-side processing software, the finishing touch for the Plane/Sailing project is the web interface by which the data is displayed to the end user.

 Luckily, I had already done most of the hard work in UMID1090, the predecessor to this project:

-For Plane/Sailing, I decided to drop the track table and all the complex options for configuring the software, and instead go for a full-screen map with only a few options—to change theme and to hide certain tracks to reduce clutter.
+For Plane/Sailing, I decided to drop some of the more complex options for configuring the software, and instead go for a full-screen map with only a few options hidden inside pop-out panels.
 I used the dark map background, blue highlights and Exo font from my Career Explorer to give it a more futuristic feel.
 It’s not just an unnecessary military interface, it’s an unnecessary Hollywood military interface.